wombleton/gitlaw-nz/acts/S/Submarine Cables and Pipelines Protection Act 1996.md

     the master of the ship must advise the protection officer of the master's name, owner's name, ship's name, place of registry, register number, and such further information as may be relevant to the identity of the master and owner and the identity of the ship that may be requested by the protection officer.

-    (2) A master who, without reasonable cause, fails within a reasonable period of time to comply with subsection (1) commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    (2) A master who, without reasonable cause, fails within a reasonable period of time to comply with subsection (1) commits an offence and is liable on conviction to a fine not exceeding $5,000\.

+    Section 19(2): amended, on 1 July 2013, by [section 413][65] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Powers of enforcement officers, etc